Back to Resources

 Is my craft business a hobby or a business in CRA's eyes?

-CRA applies the reasonable expectation of profit test.
+CRA looks at whether you run the activity in a commercial, profit-seeking way.
 Consistent sales, intentional pricing, and records of income and expenses all support business status.
-Occasional sales with no real effort to profit support hobby classification -- and no deductions in hobby mode.
+Occasional sales with no real effort to profit point toward a hobby, and a hobby generally cannot deduct losses against your other income.

 Can I deduct materials I bought but have not used yet?